-How to make a Lodger agreement
+What do you need to make a Lodger agreement?

-The process involves making sure your home can house another person, finding a lodger and setting up some form of agreement.
+In order to make a lodger agreement, the process involves making sure your home can house another person, finding a lodger and setting up some form of agreement.

 You won’t need any special type of mortgage as a landlord with a lodger.
 You can pay off a standard residential mortgage and have a lodger in the same house completely legally and can even claim up to £7,500 of this rental income tax-free under the rent-a-room scheme.